The 3 Parent-Teacher Discussions That Can Benefit Children the Most

 Nothing changes you like perspective.
 As young teachers, we often do so many things wrong.
 As parents, we also do things wrong.
 Each has a different perspective and a different role to play.
-In the end nothing beats how parents and teachers can unite to solve problems and face issues together.
-What are the most crucial parent teacher discussions that need to happen?
+With that in mind, what are the most crucial parent-teacher discussions that need to happen?
 Are we talking about private parent-teacher discussions?
 PTA meetings?
 Ongoing day-to-day communications?

 1. Discipline philosophy